davidfstr/dafoster.net/_posts/2025-07-22-designing-software-in-the-large.md

 Many programmers, by contrast, take a purely **tactical approach** that focuses *only* on getting new features working, disregarding the long-term costs of adding incremental complexity and other forms of cutting corners.

+## Takeaway

 **Working code (alone) is not enough.**

+To keep a software system maintainable, you must strive to keep the complexity of the system low as you & others make changes to it.